Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

 \subsubsection{Latent Space Analysis of the Neural Network Bottleneck}

 }

-PCA was applied to the 8-neuron bottleneck activations to determine whether the depth-dependent, pile-up-sensitive variance of~\(H\)~is suppressed within the network's internal representation.
-Figure~\ref{fig:PCA} presents the two-dimensional projection colored by material class (Figure~\ref{fig:PCA}a), certified~\(H_{0}\)~(Figure~\ref{fig:PCA}b), and contact depth~\(h_{c}\)~(Figure~\ref{fig:PCA}c).
+PCA was applied to the hidden-layer activations of the 64×8×64 Neural Network and the PCNN-DI to examine how each architecture internally organizes hardness- and depth-related variance.
+Figure~\ref{fig:PCA} presents the two-dimensional projections colored by material class, apparent hardness \(H\), and contact depth~\(h_{c}\).

-PC1 accounts for 73.5\% of total bottleneck variance and organizes latent representations as a continuous gradient aligned with high-load hardness~across all three material classes, without discrete class boundaries (Figure~\ref{fig:PCA}a--b).
+For the Neural Network bottleneck (Figure~\ref{fig:NN_PCA}), PC1 accounts for 70.6\% of total variance and organizes the latent representations as a continuous gradient aligned with high-load hardness across all three material classes, without discrete class boundaries.
 This is consistent with PC1 encoding intrinsic material strength as a continuous variable, a prerequisite for interpolation to unseen hardness values such as the quarantined validation specimen.
+When the same projection is colored by~\(h_{c}\), depth variation maps predominantly within the material clusters and along directions transverse to the hardness gradient: indentations at~\(h_{c} < 100\)~nm and~\(h_{c} > 2000\)~nm from the same specimen occupy overlapping PC1 neighborhoods despite differing in apparent Oliver-Pharr hardness by up to a factor of two.
+The projection therefore supports the representational-filtering interpretation raised by the SHAP analysis: the bottleneck separates much of the depth-correlated variance, carrying both the GND-driven ISE and the pile-up bias, from the intrinsic-strength signal that propagates to the output stage.

-Critically, when the same projection is colored by~\(h_{c}\)~(Figure~\ref{fig:PCA}c), depth variation maps predominantly along PC2, approximately orthogonal to the PC1 hardness axis.
-Indentations at~\(h_{c} < 100\)~nm and~\(h_{c} > 2000\)~nm from the same specimen occupy similar PC1 positions despite differing in apparent Oliver-Pharr hardness by up to a factor of two.
-The PCA projection suggests that the bottleneck representation separates much of the hardness-correlated variance from depth-correlated variance, carrying both the GND-driven ISE and the Oliver-Pharr pile-up bias, from the intrinsic material strength signal, with the former projected onto PC2 and not propagating to the output stage.
+The PCNN-DI latent space (Figure~\ref{fig:PCNN_PCA}) is qualitatively different and markedly more compact: the first two components capture 92.5\% of the variance (PC1 = 70.6\%, PC2 = 21.9\%), and the activations collapse onto a nearly one-dimensional curved manifold.
+The three materials occupy contiguous, ordered segments along this curve, the apparent hardness decreases monotonically along it, and within each material branch the position along the arc tracks contact depth, with the deepest contacts at the branch extremities.
+This structure is the expected signature of the constrained formulation: because the network is only required to output a bounded scalar correction \(q\), rather than reconstruct hardness itself, its internal representation reduces to an essentially one-dimensional correction coordinate parameterized by material state and depth.
+The latent geometry thus corroborates the ablation result of Section~\ref{boundedpinn-ablation-results}: the algebraic reconstruction absorbs the hardness scale, leaving the network free to encode only the depth- and state-dependent correction.